Taxi-horses waiting for custom outside the Hofburg Palace, central Vienna.

-This city is Bugbog's favourite European walking capital!
+This city is Bugbog’s favourite walking city in Europe!

-Inline skaters and bikers are also well catered for.
+Inline skaters and bikers are well catered for.

-- Shops tend to be elegant and pricey, while the centre lacks little
+• Shops are mostly elegant and pricey, while the centre lacks little grocer stores.

 Rainfall is moderate year round with June and July getting most precipitation but that’s balanced by perfect summer temperatures, with average lows of 15C and highs of 25C.

 Winters are drier, with snow and not too cold, normally just above or below freezing.

 So. . . very best: May, September and pretty good though busy in summer months, but Wien tourism is possible all year.

 n. b.
 The Lipizzaner Horses (Spanish Riding School) give no performances in July and limited shows in June and August, so book asap if interested.
 SRS site dates and prices.